 Dr. Heather Anne Barrett-Mold OBE

-Dr Heather Barrett-Mold OBE was Principal and Chief Executive of Pershore Group of Colleges; now a consultant.
-As a senior manager Heather developed her skills in leadership and management but her initial subject area is biology/ecology, specialising in the management of chalk grassland.
+Heather has worked in further and higher education for a number of years and now is a consultant working in education and training.
+She was Principal and Chief Executive of Pershore Group of Colleges.
+As a senior manager Heather developed her skills in leadership and management although her initial subject specialism was biology/ecology, with her research being to do with the ecology and management of chalk grassland.

-Heather is married to Barry and their two children Claire and Andrew are now in their 30s.
+Heather is married to Barry and they live in Buckinghamshire, next to an area of woodland which they have for a long time managed for its biodiversity.
+Their two children Claire and Andrew are now in their 30s and both working in the environmental field.
 Claire is a Liveryman of the Company.

 Peter Edward Waine